Rites of Passage and the Courage to Rewrite Your Story

 “I awoke, but my eyes were sleeping…”

-Truth rarely announces itself in full daylight.
-It drifts in.
 The “ghost white deer” steps forward as an omen, marking the end of innocence.
 Blackie describes this as the necessary rupture of the heroine’s path.
 Childhood fades.
-Illusions crack.
-What once felt eternal reveals itself as temporary.
-Once seen, this threshold cannot be crossed back over.
+Illusions fracture.
+What once felt eternal, reveals itself as temporary.
+Once experienced, this threshold cannot be crossed back over.
 Whether the truth is the end of childhood, or the presence of addiction, the soul has crossed a boundary.

 Many times the next response is refusal.